mrmemes-eth/lein-buster/README.md

 `lein-buster` provides either auto-run hooks that invoke it after `leiningen.compile` or a task to invoke it manually from a project.

+Once run, `lein-buster` will output two types of artifacts:

+1. A fingerprinted version of your specified files in the format of `<filename>-<fingerprint>.<extension>`.
+2. A manifest file in `JSON` format so that you can map the filename you know to the generated one.

 ## Configuration

 Buster needs to know which files you want to fingerprint and where to write a